Exploring Imphal and Loktak Lake Manipur

 Had we registered our stay once we crossed the border, perhaps we would have been better informed about this, but since our shared taxi driver seemed unwilling to make the stop (see our post about traveling from Kohima to Imphal), we never got to do that.

 Eventually we figured out that the most popular tourist places in Manipur were Imphal itself, Loktak Lake and the Keibul Lamjao National Park (which is right on the banks of Loktak Lake, Manipur), Ukhrul for the Sirohi National Park, and the border town of Moreh (for a daytrip into Myanmar).

-We had no time to go to Ukhrul, and we weren’t too interested in a day trip to Myanmar seeing that we were planning to travel around the country for the second time after having left India, so we settled on exploring Imphal, Loktak Lake and Keibul Lamjao National Park during our time in Manipur.
+We had no time to go to Ukhrul, and we weren’t too interested in a day trip to Myanmar seeing that we were headed there after India, so we settled on exploring Imphal, Loktak Lake and Keibul Lamjao National Park during our time in Manipur.

 Things to do in Imphal